top of page

 Where 007 Will be This Year:

-This year will be a trip down memory lane at the Tahoe Concours.
-It seems impossible, but 50 years has gone by since Glory Beale and her father decided that it would be fun to invite a few friends to bring their "old woodies" to the Chambers Landing dock for a little friendly competition for bragging rights and some fun.
+2024 was a trip down memory lane at the Tahoe Concours.
+It seems impossible, but 50 years had gone by since Glory Beale and her father decided that it would be fun to invite a few friends to bring their "old woodies" to the Chambers Landing dock for a little friendly competition for bragging rights and some fun.
 The current Lake Tahoe Concours d'Elegance evolved from that very casual first wooden boat show into what many believe is the premier wooden boat show on the West Coast, if not the entire United States.

 The Tahoe Concours crowns an "Overall Best of Show" winner each year based on notoriously stringent (and sometimes mysterious) judging criteria applied by a cadre of experts.
 The Award has become the holy grail for some uber-competitive wooden boat owners.
-Show organizers are making a valiant attempt to gather as many of the 50 previous winners as possible to the Show this year.
-It should be a once-in-a-lifetime opportunity to see the "best of the best".
-I highly recommend that you take this opportunity to see wooden boat royalty.
+Show organizers made a valiant attempt to gather as many of the 50 previous winners as possible to the Show.

 Although 007 is NOT a former winner of the coveted trophy, she WAS a part of the racing heritage at Lake Tahoe as an important member of the Henry Kaiser stable of race boats during the Golden Years at the Lake.
-So, this year, 007 will be among her racing family at the Show; I hope you can stop by for a visit.
-And, as usual for an inveterate gear-head like me, I will start her beautiful Hemi engine regularly so you can enjoy the best 1950's music.
-See you there!
+So we entered 007 in the Race Boat class to be among her racing family at the Show.
+Once again 007 dazzled the judges winning:

-If you feel that you are still "lost in the 60's", you would have LOVED last year's Concours event at Lake Tahoe!
+If you feel that you are still "lost in the 60's", you would have LOVED the 2023 Concours event at Lake Tahoe!
 Fins, lots of turquoise and orange paint, and even some shag carpet adorned the "Boats of the 1960's" on display at Obexer's Boat Company.

 And although 007 is not a boat of the 1960's, her rakish gold dorsal fin and black faux crocodile upholstery definitely fit right in!
 In fact, in many ways, 007's design set the stage for the outrageous designs of many 1960's boats.